 3.1.4 symmetric NAT [IETF RFC 3489]: A symmetric NAT is one where all requests from the same internal IP address and port, to a specific destination IP address and port, are mapped to the same external IP address and port.

+3.1.x1 STUN agent [IETF RFC 5389]: an entity that implements the STUN protocol.
+The entity can be either a STUN client or a STUN server.

+3.1.x2 STUN client [IETF RFC 5389]: an entity that sends STUN requests and receives STUN responses.
+A STUN client can also send indications.

+3.1.x3 STUN server [IETF RFC 5389]: an entity that receives STUN requests and sends STUN responses.
+A STUN server can also send indications.

 [End Proposed Correction]

 Change proposal #2: